How to Look After Your Gut Through Your Diet

 When the body is unable to make enough digestive enzymes the digestive process can become impaired.
 However, there are some foods that are high in natural digestive enzymes which can support to enhance this process.
 These include:

 Ginger contains a digestive enzyme known as zingibain which helps the body to breakdown and digest proteins.
 It has also been shown to increase overall digestive enzyme production in the body.
 Ginger supports with gastric emptying (aiding the digestive system to empty faster) so it provides all-round gut health support.

 Food tip: ginger can help to release pressure and tension in the gut.
 It can be a great tool for bloating so look to add ginger to your cooking, in your water or make a fresh ginger tea!
 Try our delicious Vegan Gingerbread Cookies recipe.

 When eaten at the start of a meal, bitter foods can stimulate peristalsis - the movement that aids digestion.
 Bitter foods support gut health by stimulating bile production and bile helps us to break down fats.

 Food tips: add a big handful of bitter greens such as rocket, watercress, or radicchio to the start of your meals to aid digestion.

-Curcumin and Turmeric also support digestion, as well as having acclaimed anti-inflammatory properties to ease joint ache.
+Curcumin and Turmeric also support digestion.
 DR.VEGAN® Organic Curcumin & Turmeric (3300mg), with standardised extract of 95% Curcumin (200mg), is a high strength, more potent and more absorbable formula than standard Turmerics, helping protect your joints and supporting your digestive function.

 Written by Grace Carey-Caton (mBANT) (rCNHC), a Nutritionist and Gut Health & Hormone Health specialist for DR.VEGAN.
 Grace offers bespoke programmes to support you to rebalance your hormones and optimise your gut health.